 There are three types of pardons.

 Simple Pardon: This is an act by the Governor on behalf of the Commonwealth granting forgiveness for your crime.
-Having a criminal record is a hinderance to pursuing certain career prospects and obtaining certain licenses.
+Having a criminal record is a hindrance to pursuing certain career prospects and obtaining certain licenses.
 A simple pardon adds a notation to your criminal record showing that you've been pardoned.
 However, it does not expunge your record.
 To be eligible:

 You must be free of all conditions set by the court (including any probation period, suspended time, or good time behavior) on all convictions followed by a waiting period of five years.